THE PARLOR

 INQUIRY

-Tell me where you're at and where you're going — what's working, what isn't, and what you've already tried.
-I'll send a tailored proposal with scope, pricing, and a clear timeline.
-Together we'll decide what stays, what goes, and what can wait.
+Tell me where you’re at and where you’re going, along with what is and isn’t working.
+I’ll send a tailored proposal with scope, pricing, and a clear timeline.
+Together we’ll decide what stays, what goes, and what can wait.

 RESEARCH + STRATEGY

-We dig into your origin story, your values, your audience, and your market.
-I'll ask about your customers — how they live, what matters to them, where they spend their time.
+We dig into your origin story, values, audience, and market.
+I’ll ask about your customers — how they live, what matters to them, where they spend their time.
 This is the creative foundation from which everything else grows.
-It's also where most brand decisions go wrong when someone skips it.
+I don’t skip this phase.
+It’s where bad brand decisions get made.

 DEVELOPMENT & DESIGN

-We shape the personality and visuals together — your core identity, typography, marketing assets, and more.
-I present options with a clear rationale.
-You tell me what feels right and what doesn't.
-We iterate until you're proud to put your name on it.
+We shape the personality and visuals together, including your core identity, typography, marketing assets, and more.
+You tell me what feels right and what doesn’t.
+We iterate until you’re proud to put your name on it.

 DELIVERY + SUPPORT

-You receive your full brand kit and guidelines along with legal rights to all files — vector files, PNGs, JPEGs, PDFs, and templates for your preferred software.
+You receive your full brand kit and guidelines, along with legal rights to all files.
 Plus 30 days of support to make sure everything works in practice.
-If your team runs into questions during implementation, I'm here.
-If something doesn't translate, we fix it.
+If your team runs into questions during implementation, I’m here.
+If something doesn’t translate, we fix it.

 Reserve my seat